eaton-lab/toytree/validation/penalized_pseudolikelihood/README-v16.md

 Rerunning a fit command resumes matching atomic caches.
 Commit only the `results`, `environment`, and `seeds` JSON files for the completed mode; never commit `v16/cache-v16/`.

+## Recorded outcome

+The targeted replay passed all frozen gates: all 14 prior near-threshold cases were resolved, all six controls remained valid, and one dataset used three accepted Newton stationarity-refinement steps.
+The subsequent independently seeded confirmation also passed every frozen release gate across 540 datasets and 2,214 fit tasks.
+All 2,160 primary fits converged, calibration validity was 100%, median root-normalized internal-age MAE was `0.0374`, its 90th percentile was `0.0705`, maximum absolute age bias was `0.0101`, and median fixed-age rate Spearman correlation was `0.942`.
+The maximum projected conditional-rate gradient was `9.71e-7`, below the prespecified `1e-6` limit.

+This completes validation of correlated fitting at prespecified lambda values within the study's simulation scope.
+It does not validate automatic lambda selection; that remains a separate experimental workflow.